WHAT IS BUSINESS ANALYSIS? A KEY ROLE FOR BUSINESS I.T EFFICIENCY.

 Tools and software for business analytics Microsoft Excel, Microsoft PowerPoint, Microsoft Access, SQL, Google Analytics, and Tableau are some of the most common tools used by business analysts.
 These tools aid B.A.s in the collection and sorting of data, the creation of graphs, the writing of papers, and the creation of visualizations to explain the results.
-For a business analyst role, you won’t absolutely require programming or database abilities, but if you do, it won’t hurt.
-The software and tools you’ll need will be determined by your job title and the needs of the company.
+You won’t require programming or database abilities for a business analyst role, but if you do, it won’t hurt.
+Your job title and the company’s needs will determine the software and tools you’ll need.

-In I.T. industry and software development the importance of a business analyst is key.
+In the I.T. industry and software development, the importance of a business analyst is key.

 Business analysts employ real-time user data and analytics algorithms to spot user patterns, successful functionalities, and possible application adoption issues.
-Business analysts gain in importance as data becomes increasingly useful to firms.
+Business analysts gain importance as data becomes increasingly helpful to firms.